 For many multinationals, there is a never-ending flux of CMS migrations and integrations.
 The image above shows an example of the various CMS systems used by a single multinational in different regions.
 It shows that in some regions they no sooner get the CMS installed and the global team is moving to a new one.

-For many companies implementing hreflang for a single CMS can be a challenge and is pretty much impossible to do cross CMS.
+For many companies implementing hreflang for a single CMS can be challenging, and is pretty much impossible to do cross-CMS.
 This makes sense as one CMS cannot edit code in a page created by another.
 We believe this challenge was made for HREFLang Builder.
-Using our mapping systems we can easily map URLs for the different systems.
+Using Hreflang Builder’s mapping rules and functionality we can easily map URLs across different systems.

 We get a lot of sites that have hreflang integrated currently but are moving to or have migrated to a new CMS for one or more markets.
 Their previous and/or new system is able to add hreflang tags to the pages but only for pages on that CMS requiring them to develop some sort of bridge until they have fully migrated.
 One client received a quote of over $100k to develop a system to be able to map and inject hreflang tags into the pages.